Blueprint library/dms

-Document Management System
+GxP Document Management System (DMS) & Document Control Software

-Document Management System
+GxP Document Management System (DMS) & Document Control Software

 The $180,000 laminated copy

 Nobody told them about version 3.2.
 It was approved three weeks ago.
 The temperature window changed to 42°C based on process optimization data.
-The updated SOP was uploaded to SharePoint.
+The updated procedure was uploaded to SharePoint.
 An email went out.
 But the laminated copy on the production floor still says 45°C.

 This batch cost $180,000.
 The investigation took two weeks.
 The 483 observation read: "Failure to ensure that production personnel have access to the current version of applicable procedures."